METALS-Copper holds ground, investors stay cautious

 * Asian Development Bank, World Bank, others to give up to $3 bln

-SHANGHAI, April 20 London copper traded slightly above $8,000 a tonne on Friday, hovering near its previous close, as investors waited for more decisive cues on demand such as whether China loosens monetary policy and the health of the euro zone.
+SHANGHAI, April 20 London copper traded slightly above $8,000 a tonne on Friday, hovering around its previous close, as investors waited for more decisive trading cues.

-Three-month copper on the London Metal Exchange inched up 0.1 percent to $8,057.75 a tonne by 0721 GMT amid low trading volumes, after closing flat on Thursday, but is on track to record a 1 percent weekly rise.
+* Three-month copper on the London Metal Exchange fell 0.2 percent to $8,036 a tonne by 0123 GMT, after closing just one dollar lower on Thursday, but is on track to record a 0.6 percent weekly rise.

-The most-active July copper contract on the Shanghai Futures Exchange rose 0.1 percent to 57,750 yuan a tonne, after falling 0.3 percent i n the previous session.
-It is on track to post a 1.1 percent fall on the week.
+* The most-active July copper contract on the Shanghai Futures Exchange shed 0.2 percent to 57,560 yuan ($9,100) a tonne, after falling 0.3 percent in the previous session.
+It is on track to post a 1.4 percent fall on the week.

 Shanghai and COMEX contracts show most active months